patdring/CarND-Term1-Traffic-Sign-Classifier-Project/writeup.md

 | Yield                                         |              0.000000 |
 | General caution                               |              0.000000 |

+Here the model is total wrong with a probability of 0.999 for "Keep right".
+The correct traffic sign appears in the top 5, but with a small probability of 0.000773.
+To misinterpret these two traffic signs (left ahead vs. keep right) is very bad.

 ##### Traffic Sign: Go straight or left
 ##### Top 5 probabilities: